MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 The following steps will help you to set up ngrok in preparation for running your Microsoft Teams app locally:

-1. In a terminal window, go to the directory where you have `ngrok.exe` installed.
+1. In a terminal window, go to the directory where you've `ngrok.exe` installed.
 We suggest setting the *environment variable* path to point to it.
 1. Run the following command in the terminal window:

      ```bash